 This is not a contract.
 Connecticut law requires that you be given this notice disclosing whom the real estate licensee represents.
 The purpose of such disclosure is to enable you to make informed choices about your relationship with real estate licensees.

+GIVEN TO: (UNREPRES (UNREPRESENTED PERSON/PERSONS)

+ON (DATE)

-ON (UNREPRES (DATE) (UNREPRESENTED PERSON/PERSONS) (DATE) OUR FIRM REPRESENTS o SELLER o BUYER o LANDLORD
+OUR FIRM REPRESENTS o SELLER o LANDLORD

+o BUYER o TENANT

 UNREPRESENTED PERSON(S)'S RIGHTS AND RESPONSIBILITIES